Notes to the consolidated financial statements

 The Group buys and sells derivatives, and also incurs financial liabilities, in order to manage market risks.
 All such transactions are carried out within the guidelines set by the Group.
 Generally, the Group seeks to apply hedge accounting in order to manage volatility in profit or loss.

-The Group applies the amendments to IFRS 9, IAS 39 and IFRS 7 Interest rate benchmark reform issued in September 2019 to these hedging relationships directly affected by IBOR reform.
+The Group applies the amendments to IFRS 9, IAS 39 and IFRS 7 Interest rate benchmark reform issued in September 2019 to these hedging relationships directly affected by IBOR reform, so as to continue hedge accounting.

 The shipping market can be subject to significant fluctuations.
 The Group’s vessels are employed under a variety of chartering arrangements including time charters and voyage charters.

-In 2021, approximately 8% (2020: 9%) of the Group’s shipping revenue was derived from vessels under fixed income charters (comprising time charters).
+In 2022, approximately 8% (2021: 8%) of the Group’s shipping revenue was derived from vessels under fixed income charters (com- prising time charters).

 The Group is exposed to the risk of variations in fuel oil costs, which are affected by the global political and economic environment.
 Historically, fuel expenses have been the most significant expense.
 Under a time charter, the charterer is responsible for fuel costs, therefore, fixed income charters also reduce exposure to fuel price fluctuations.

-In 2021, fuel oil costs comprised 42% (2020: 35%) of the Group’s operating expenses (excluding depreciation).
-If price of fuel oil has increased/decreased by USD 1 (2020: USD 1) per metric ton with all other variables including tax rate being held constant, the net results will be lower/higher by USD 468,023 (2020: USD 404,079) as a result of higher/lower fuel oil consumption expense.
+In 2022, fuel oil costs comprised 46% (2021: 42%) of the Group’s operating expenses (excluding depreciation).
+If price of fuel oil has increased/decreased by USD 1 (2021: USD 1) per metric ton with all other variables including tax rate being held constant, the net results will be lower/higher by USD 421,170 (2021: USD 468,023) as a result of higher/ lower fuel oil consumption expense.

 In addition to securing cash flows through time charter contracts, the Group has entered into forward freight agreements to limit the risk involved in trading in the spot market.
 Details of the Group’s outstanding forward freight agreements are disclosed in Note 20.